toolsforexperiments/plottr/README.md

 ## Recent changes:

+## 2021-02-08

+- Drop support for Python 3.6 and support type-checking with qcodes 0.21.0
+- Fix type-checking with numpy 1.20

 ## 2020-08-21

 - Workaround for bug with pyqt installed via conda that would result in blank icons.